elementsweb/generator-react-hot/README.md

 ### Options
 - `--skip-welcome` - Skips welcome greeting before displaying options.

+### Getting Started
+- Start by running the hot reloading development server with `npm start`.
+- Navigate to `http://localhost:PORT` in your browser, where `PORT` is the one you chose when running the generator.
+You should see the words "Hello, world!" printed on the page.
+- Change the text inside the `<div>` element in `src/App.js` and notice the text change in the browser when you save your changes.

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b feature/new-feature`